jdell64/cardMaker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Pre-reqs
-This assumes you have nodejs installed and you are familiar with angular 2.
+This assumes you have nodejs installed, git installed, and you are familiar with angular 2.

 TODO: Make this easier for non-technical users.